RikVN/Neural_DRS/README.md

 ### Getting data ###

 If you cloned the [DRS_parsing repository](https://github.com/RikVN/DRS_parsing), you'll have the train and dev set for PMB release 2.1.0 available.
 Otherwise, download a [PMB release](http://pmb.let.rug.nl/data.php) and construct the training data yourself, or use some other data set.
+Our scripts expect the train and dev data to be in the same folder.

 ### Config files ###

 You already set up config/default_config.sh.
 That contains all our default settings for experiments.
 However, if you want to run your own experiments you have to set your own parameters.
-The config/ folder already contains an example for our baseline model you can finish.
+The config folder already contains an example for our baseline model you can finish (config/baseline.sh).

-Make sure that you specify a folder for the experiment (will be created) where all information (models, input, output, vocab) is saved.
+Make sure that you specify a folder for the experiment (will be created) where all information (models, input, output, vocab, logs) is saved.
 Also, specify where the train and dev data is located.

 ### Running the system ###